Everything we know about Resident Evil Village (so far)

 When is the release date for Resident Evil Village?

-Capcom has confirmed we'll be learning more about the game in August, so we could get a release window soon.
+Capcom has confirmed we'll be learning more about the game in August so that we could get a release window soon.

 Catch up